Hydr8gon/sodium64/README.md

 Place SNES ROMs with extension `.sfc`/`.smc` in the same folder as `sodium64.z64` and `rom-converter.py`.
 Run `rom-converter.py` using [Python](https://www.python.org) to convert the SNES ROMs to N64 ROMs.
 The output ROMs will be in a new folder called `out`.
 Currently only ROMs up to 3MB are supported, and LoROM mapping is hardcoded.

 ### Compiling
 Although sodium64 is written in assembly, it relies on [libdragon](https://github.com/DragonMinded/libdragon.git) for its build system and a select few functions.
 When you have that set up, you can simply run `make` in the project root directory to compile.
-You will need to supply a ROM during the build process; see the below section.

 ### References
 * [Fullsnes](https://problemkaputt.de/fullsnes.htm) by Martin Korth